Iraneus/betamedneed/_services/wellness.md

 layout: service
 ---

-Find helpful products and practices for **brain care** and accelerated recovery for improved brain and neurological outcomes and overall wellness.
+Discover helpful products and practices for **brain care** and accelerated recovery for improved brain and neurological outcomes and overall wellness.

 ![Wellness updates](/images/illustrations/updates.jpg)